 Education & Memberships

 Ferrentino earned her BS in Psychology from the University of California, Irvine in 1986 and went on to earn her Juris Doctorate from Loyola Law School in 1994.
-While at Loyola, Ferrentino clerked for the Los Angeles District Attorney’s Office and worked as an extern for the Honorable Sheila Sonenshine, Ret. in the California Court of Appeal, Fourth District, Division Three.
+While at Loyola, Ferrentino clerked for the Los Angeles District Attorney’s Office, in the center for Conflic-Resolution, and worked as an extern for the Honorable Sheila Sonenshine, Ret. in the California Court of Appeal, Fourth District, Division Three.
 As an extern, Ferrentino Assisted in drafting two published opinions and learned how the court operates from an insider’s perspective.
 This experience has proven invaluable in her appellate and writ practice.